dev-rakibulhasan/student-life-toolkit/README.md

 - Student can create, read, update, delete study tasks.
 - `They can check tasks progress by priority.`
+- `They can check their task completion Rate`
 - They can filter task by Subject, Priority and Status.
 - They can toggle task status from pending to completed.